 Sampson, one of GSU's first graduates, marched with King and continues fight for equality

-Rev. Dr. Albert “Al” Sampson, one of the first graduates of Governors State University, returned to campus recently to share his legendary journey as a civil rights icon, ordained by his mentor, the Rev. Dr. Martin Luther King, Jr.
+Rev. Dr. Albert “Al” Sampson, one of the first graduates of Governors State University, returned to campus recently to share his legendary journey as a civil rights icon, ordained by the Rev. Dr. Martin Luther King, Jr.

 “Young people, you have to see yourself with an international mind,’’ Sampson said to an audience of students, faculty, staff, and members of the community in an uplifting talk that was part sermon and part oral history.

 Special guest Rev. Dr. Otis Moss III, Senior Pastor of Chicago’s Trinity United Church of Christ, introduced Sampson, whom he called “living history,” reflecting on his work with trailblazers from King to Chicago’s first black mayor, Harold Washington.
 Moss said Sampson’s efforts to advance civil rights for African Americans “ensures our community is growing and developing on so many levels.”